-

 Safety, Security, and Emergency Management Integration

 Hospitality facilities face a broad spectrum of risks, from medical emergencies to fire, security incidents, and external threats.
+The ConOps integrates security, life safety, and emergency response into a single operational framework.

 - Incident classification and response levels